realm/SwiftLint/README.md

 fi
 ```

-If you're using the SwiftLintPlugin from SPM.
-Use the
+If you're using the SwiftLintPlugin in a Swift package,
+you may refer to the `swiftlint` executable in the
-following script implementation:
+following way:

 ```bash
 SWIFT_PACKAGE_DIR="${BUILD_DIR%Build/*}SourcePackages/artifacts"